testflows/TestFlows-WebSite/source/_posts/blog/how-to-break-your-tests-into-steps.md

 ```

 The output is very much the same as you would see in a terminal window.
-The result of the test is `OK` as no exception has been raised.
+The result of the test is `OK`, as no exception has been raised.
 However,
-we have not asserted anything inside the test.
+we have not asserted anything in the test.
 Now is the time to add two
 assertions to verify the requirement.
-One to check the error message and another to check the exit code.
+One to check the error message, and another to check the exit code.

 ```python
 from testflows.core import Test